Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 #### Hardware:

 There is no trouble putting the GPS module onto the standard Raspberry Pi Pico header.
-SD-Card and OLED are off-the-shelf components.
+Button, SD-Card board and OLED are off-the-shelf components.

 ## Example Configuration